7afidhou/7afidhou/README.md

 ## 💻 Projects

 Here are a few highlights from my repositories:
-- **[Budget Tracker](https://github.com/your-username/budget-tracker)**: A React-based app for managing budgets and expenses.
-- **[IoT Monitoring System](https://github.com/your-username/iot-monitoring)**: A project that combines IoT and networking for real-time monitoring.
-- **[Personal Portfolio](https://github.com/your-username/portfolio)**: A showcase of my work and skills built using Next.js.
+- **[GymBro](https://github.com/7afidhou/gymbro)**: A fitness app designed to help users start their workouts and achieve their fitness goals.
+- **[Simple Card](https://github.com/7afidhou/Card)**: A lightweight and minimalist card component designed for seamless UI integration.

-Feel free to explore my [repositories](https://github.com/your-username?tab=repositories) for more!
+Feel free to explore my [repositories](https://github.com/7afidhou?tab=repositories) for more!

 ---